 Imagine living a life where most of your time is spent on doing a laborious job.
 You reach home late, miss family events, and couldn’t spare time for your friends.
 Thus, you end up feeling alienated when people around you have had already adjusted to their lifestyle without “you” in it.

-Therefore, maintaining a work life balance is crucial for your well-being.
+Maintaining a work-life balance is crucial for your well-being.

-Although it might seem like a far fetched idea for some especially in today’s fast pace and demanding job market, it is, however, not entirely impossible to find ways to improve your work performance and healthy work-life balance.
+While it may seem like a far-fetched idea for some in today’s fast-paced and demanding job market, it is, however, not entirely impossible to improve your work performance and healthy work-life balance.

 1. Limit Your Extra Work Hours

 The moment you start bringing office work to home, the line

 that keeps a balance between the professional and personal life begins to blur.